thinkb4/a-walk-in-react/day_03.md

   const [color, setColor] = useState("");
 }
 ```

 Notice that again, we are destructuring the returned values from useState.
 The first value, color, is our current state.
 The second value, setColor, is the function that is used to update our state.

 > _Note:_ These names are variables that can be named anything you would like.

-Lastly, we set the initial state to an empty string: useState("")
+Lastly, we set the initial state to an empty string.

 ### Read State